geeknik/my-awesome-stars/README.md

 ## C++

+- [kevmo314/scuda](https://github.com/kevmo314/scuda) - SCUDA is a GPU over IP bridge allowing GPUs on remote machines to be attached to CPU-only machines.
+- [openai/openai-realtime-embedded-sdk](https://github.com/openai/openai-realtime-embedded-sdk) - A SDK to using the Realtime API with Microcontrollers like the ESP32
 - [lisyarus/webgpu-raytracer](https://github.com/lisyarus/webgpu-raytracer) - A software raytracing engine written in WebGPU
 - [justcallmekoko/ESP32Marauder](https://github.com/justcallmekoko/ESP32Marauder) - A suite of WiFi/Bluetooth offensive and defensive tools for the ESP32
 - [epasveer/seer](https://github.com/epasveer/seer) - Seer - a gui frontend to gdb